-Budgeted cost: £12800
+Budgeted cost: £10500

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance support a daily activity with strategy of monitoring, follow-up and referral.
 First day calls to all absentees.
+Daily meeting between DHT/HT and Attendance Administrator and weekly reporting of data and patterns.
+Pastoral TA to take on Pupil Premium Champion role - attendance incentives, club engagement.
 High profile of attendance support and additional incentives for disadvantaged children - positive discrimination to address the gap present in current data - with additional targeting and rewards for good attendance of disadvantaged children.
-5 Daily meeting between HT and Attendance Administrator and weekly reporting of data and patterns.
-Pastoral TA to take on Pupil Premium Champion role - attendance incentives, club engagement.
-Purchase of IT systems that enable more targeted support for disadvantaged children.
-CPOMS for safeguarding records and Arbor for MIS.
+0.7 Purchase of IT systems that enable more targeted support for disadvantaged children.
+CPOMS for safeguarding records.
 Increased access to information will lead to earlier support.
-Breakfast club - free place for all disadvantaged children.
+Breakfast club - free place available for disadvantaged children.
 DFE Evaluation of Breakfast Clubs I Schools with High Levels of Deprivation - Schools reported perceived impacts in terms of reducing hunger, improved concentration and behaviour, and saw breakfast clubs as helping pupils to develop social skills 1, 2, 3, 4 Subsidies available for disadvantaged children to attend school trips.
 Increasing access to broad range of experiences helps develop language and context for future reading and learning.
 1, 2

-Total budgeted cost: £62200
+Total budgeted cost: £52500